srl295/srl295.github.io/source/resume.md

 #### OASIS

-- Participate in XLIFF-TC, and XLIFF-OMOS-TC
+- Participated in XLIFF-TC, and XLIFF-OMOS-TC

 #### ECMA

-- Participate in ECMA262 (JavaScript) and contributor to ECMA402 (I18n)
+- Participated in ECMA262 (JavaScript) and contributor to ECMA402 (I18n)

 #### 2006-2016: Sun (Oracle) Java Liason